changsanjiang/SJSQLite3/README.md

 # SJDBMap
 Automatically create tables based on the model.
 To achieve additions and deletions.
+Automatically add new fields.
 ```
 - (void)insertOrUpdate {